01 of 04

 For Use Both Indoors and Outdoors

 Quarry tile doesn't belong everywhere.
-Because of its unique surface and color characteristics, you may want to limit your installation to these types of areas:
+Due to its unique surface and color characteristics, you may want to limit your installation to these types of areas:

 Continue to 3 of 4 below.